AI-driven Prices for Externalities and Sustainability in Production Markets: Simulation Results

-Finally, we report results on noisy buyers' valuations (see Section \ref{Valuation Obfuscation}), split into 50 and 10 bins (last two columns of Table \ref{tb: numerical results}, and Fig. \ref{fig: buyers_utility_noisy_valuations_bins}; see Appendix \ref{supplement: Additional Simulation Results} for the rest).
+Buyers' valuations are hard to elicit, while harvesters might experience perturbations to the actual effort exerted (see Section \ref{Robustness}).
+To evaluate this, we report results on noisy buyers' valuations (see Section \ref{Valuation Obfuscation}), split into 50 and 10 bins (third from the last column of Table \ref{tb: numerical results}, and Figure \ref{fig: buyers_utility_noisy_valuations_bins}; see Appendix \ref{supplement: Additional Simulation Results} for the rest).
 Noisy valuations lead to only a small drop in the buyers' and harvesters' SW ($\approx 2 - 4 \%$), the fairness remains the same, while sustainability improves significantly (up to $8\%$ compared to the vanilla policymaker).
 This comes to show that the policymaker is \emph{robust to noisy valuations}, which are much easier and practical to elicit.
+Similar results were achieved for noisy efforts, and both noisy efforts and noisy valuations (last two columns of Table \ref{tb: numerical results}, and Appendix \ref{supplement: Additional Simulation Results}).